lrf0675/ReactRouterReduxFormTraining/README.md

 ### Bonus!
 Section 9, Lecture 151

-Be sure to check out RallyCoding.
+Be sure to check out RallyCoding [here](https://www.rallycoding.com/courses/).
 You'll find a lot of helpful blog posts, new courses, and all kinds of other stuff!

 Interested in any of my other courses?
 Pick them up for just $10!